jeffpar/pcjs.v1/devices/pc/video/README.md

 ---

 Video devices are added to machines by including a *[Video](/docs/pcjs/video/)* component in the machine XML configuration file.
-See one of the following video adapters for  examples of how to do this.

-PCjs supports the following IBM PC video adapters:
+See the following [IBM PC Video Configurations](ibm/):

 * Monochrome Display Adapter (MDA)
 * [Color Graphics Adapter (CGA)](ibm/cga/)